GopherSecurity/gopher-mcp/examples/typescript/calculator-hybrid/README.md

 ## Testing

-You can test the server in two ways:
+You can test the server using:
 1. **Interactive Client** (Recommended) - Use `calculator-client-hybrid.ts` for a better experience
 2. **curl Commands** - Direct HTTP calls for testing individual endpoints

 ### Option 1: Interactive Client

 See [Run the Client](#run-the-client) section above for the full interactive experience.
+The interactive client demonstrates all calculator features including operations, memory management, and history tracking.

 ### Option 2: curl Commands